Ski Patrollers: Become a cliff rescue expert.

 We have worked hard to keep the information on BeaconReviews.com independent and scientifically objective.
 We do not receive any compensation from beacon manufacturers, although we have received training and beacons from most manufacturers.
 The revenue generated by the advertisements on this website pays for web hosting and occasionally some backcountry gear.

-My book, Mountain Responder, provides a first-person account of my experiences rescuing people in the mountains.
+My book, Mountain Responder (which is currently out of print), provides a first-person account of my experiences rescuing people in the mountains.
 Purchasing the book helps support BeaconReviews.com.

 Stay Safe,